Trinity College School: Athletics

-TCS participates in 19 competitive interschool sports, including: volleyball, basketball, hockey, rugby, harriers, track and field, swimming, baseball/softball, cricket, field hockey, football, golf, Nordic skiing, rowing and racquet sports (badminton, tennis and squash).
+TCS participates in 19 competitive interschool sports, including: soccer,volleyball, basketball, hockey, rugby, harriers, track and field, swimming, baseball/softball, cricket, field hockey, football, golf, Nordic skiing, rowing and racquet sports (badminton, tennis and squash).
 Teams compete in the CISAA (Conference of Independent Schools of Ontario Athletic Association) league and senior teams vie to participate at the OFSAA (Ontario Federation of School Athletic Associations) provincial championships.

 The school mascot is Trina the Polar Bear and teams compete under the name "Bears".
 The school fields Bigside (senior), Middleside (senior second team), Littleside (junior) teams as well as Under-14 and Under-12 teams.

 TCS has five gymnasiums, an indoor swimming pool, ergonomic rowing room, indoor ice rink, squash courts and an exercise/weight room facility in addition to many outdoor sports fields, a tennis centre and a five kilometre cross-country running trail.
 In 2017, the Arnold Massey '55 Athletic Centre, a 40,000 square foot facility was opened on campus.
 This included three new gymnasiums, a new athletic therapy clinic, a cardio and resistance training facility, two additional squash courts, and change rooms, storage, and classrooms.

 Arts

-TCS has academic art programmes including music (vocal and instrumental), drama and visual arts.
+TCS has academic art programs including music (vocal and instrumental), drama and visual arts.
 The school also has extracurricular programmes in music (vocal and instrumental), drama, improv, visual arts, literary arts and dance.
 All students participate in the intraschool House Debates programme, and TCS is a member of the Fulford Debate League.

 Arts facilities at TCS include LeVan Hall, completed in 2002, which includes music rooms and studios, MIDI composing labs, the R. Samuel McLaughlin Gallery for art, a drama and dance studio and a performance theatre which was upgraded in 2009.
 In 2011 the school opened a new visual arts wing including two studios, classrooms and offices.